LuisCorales/webcrawler-js/README.md

-# Web Crawler for Hacker News
+# Web Crawler for the Hacker News website

 Web crawler exercise to get data from [Hacker News](https://news.ycombinator.com/news) website using scraping techniques.